 Laminate flooring has a core made of stiff fiberboard and layers of wood by-products bonded together with resin.
 The surface is a hard plastic laminate with the printed design on top.
 Laminate is water-resistant, but because of the fiberboard core, any water that passes through the seams will cause the core to swell.
 This leads to buckling, warping, and gapping.
 If the laminate is exposed to standing water in a wet area, you will not be happy with the result!

 The Big No-No’s: Carpet and Solid Hardwood Flooring

 As you might imagine, if you are looking for waterproof flooring, carpet or solid hardwood should absolutely be avoided!

 Carpeting should also be avoided in any area that sees water.
-Carpet will soak up the moisture like a sponge.
-Once carpet gets wet, it is hard to fully dry, and will take a long time to do so.
+The carpet will soak up the moisture like a sponge.
+Once the carpet gets wet, it is hard to fully dry and will take a long time to do so.
 This allows mold and mildew to grow in your carpet, leading to odor and even health hazards.

 If you need help selecting the right waterproof flooring for a wet area in your home or business, contact the experts at JC Floors Plus.
 We can help you find the right solution for project and your budget.
 You can see our selections at either of our two Florida showrooms or call us today at: